ISISNeutronMuon/quickBayes/docs/source/cf/AIC.rst

    \mathcal{L}(\underline{\theta}|x) = C\exp\left(-\frac{\chi^2}{2}\right),

 where :math:`chi^2` is the chi squared value from linear least squares and :math:`C` is a constant term.
-Since only differences are important equation :math:numref:`AIC_no_approx` can be written as
+Since only differences are important, equation :math:numref:`AIC_no_approx` can be written as

 .. math::